-Below are some circumstances that may lead borrowers to want to do a balance transfer of some kind.
+Below are some beneficial reasons to do a balance transfer.

 To Save On Interest Rates

-To avoid accumulating high-interest debt, borrowers can consolidate loans with high-interest charges under another financial product.
-Interest rates play a significant role in determining how quickly a loan’s balance goes down, as well as what each monthly minimum payment will be.
-You could have two loans for the exact same amount but varying interest rates that cause one loan payment to be exceptionally higher each month.
+To avoid accumulating high-interest debt, borrowers can consolidate loans with high-interest charges.
+Interest rates affect how quickly a loan’s balance goes down and what each monthly minimum payment will be.
+You could have two loans for the same amount but varying interest rates that cause one loan payment to be exceptionally higher each month.
 Consolidating and transferring the balance could help solve this inconvenience.

 To Consolidate Debt

-A partial balance transfer may also be a good idea if you are looking to consolidate debt, such as credit card debt.
-For example, say you have a credit card with a high-interest rate and a high balance due.
-In this case, the rates may make the normal credit card payment too expensive to handle over time.
+A partial balance transfer may also be a good idea to consolidate credit card debt.
+For example, say you have a credit card with a high interest rate and a high balance due.
+In this case, the rates may make the normal credit card payment too expensive over time.
 Instead of stressing about payments and falling deeper into debt, borrowers can consolidate their balance with another loan!

 To Maintain a Minimum Balance

 You may also transfer part of your savings account balance into your checking account balance to maintain a minimum balance.
-For example, say you accidentally overspent on your bank account, and you went in the negative.
-Instead of having a negative checking account balance and acquiring overdraft fees, you could simply transfer some of the money you have in your savings account to your checking account and rectify the balance.
+Instead of having a negative checking account balance and acquiring overdraft fees, you could transfer some of the money in your savings account to your checking account and rectify the negative balance.